Coinbene/API-USDT-SWAP-Documents/openapi-usdt-swap-rest-en.md

 Name | Type | Description
 ---------|---------|---------|
-symbol | string | contract name, such as BTCUSDT bestAskPrice | string | Sell one price bestAskSize | string | Sell a quantity bestBidPrice | string | Buy one price
+symbol | string | contract name, such as BTC-SWAP bestAskPrice | string | Sell one price bestAskSize | string | Sell a quantity bestBidPrice | string | Buy one price